hsato1/MonoTranscription/README.md

 ### Hidden Markov Model Structure
 #### **Even we can match and attempt to find the best fitting template frame by frame.
 We should not be calling just one grain of audio, a note.
 Why??**
 #### A. Because one grain of audio is too short to be considered a note, if we do frame by frame recognition without any restriction.
 Result may be much noisier.
-For example,

-####
+For example, for ss0.wav, with N = 1024, hop size of N/2, each grain of audio is 0.064 seconds.
+This is too short to be recognized as a note.

+* In order to address this issue, we uses Hidden Markov Model Structure with State with certain note length *L* so that we consider sequence of audio for some amount of time as musical note.

+### Dynamic Programming
+* For this recognition task, we utilize particular graph structure called **trellis** and we traverse this graph structure characterized with log probability of matching template using technique called **dynamic programming**.